Max Ojomoh: International career

-In 2019 Ojomoh scored a try on his debut for the England under-18 team against France at Cheshunt RFC.
+In 2019, Ojomoh scored a try on his debut for the England under-18 team against France at Cheshunt RFC.
 The following year saw him gain four caps for the England under-20 team during the 2020 Six Nations Under 20s Championship.

-In June 2021 Ojomoh received his first call-up to the senior England squad by coach Eddie Jones for a training camp.
+In June 2021, Ojomoh received his first call-up to the senior England squad by coach Eddie Jones for a training camp.
+In February 2024, he scored a try for England A against Portugal.